Updated: January 30, 2026

 Step 4: Reservation Agreement and CPCV | After an offer is accepted, a Reservation Agreement may require a refundable fee.
 The Promissory Contract (CPCV) formalizes the promise of acquiring real estate between parties at a future date under pre-defined conditions and includes a deposit to secure the transaction.
 We recommend that the signing of the CPCV is done in front of a Notary. | |

-When buying property in Portugal, you will need to take into account property taxes, which fall at the time of purchase and on an annual basis.
+When investing in real estate in Portugal, you will need to take into account property taxes, which fall at the time of purchase and on an annual basis.

 Property taxes at the time of purchase